grpc/grpc.github.io/content/docs/tutorials/basic/php.md

 layout: tutorials
 title: gRPC Basics - PHP
 ---
-<p class="lead">This tutorial provides a basic PHP programmer's introduction to
+This tutorial provides a basic PHP programmer's introduction to working with gRPC.
-working with gRPC.</p>

 By walking through this example you'll learn how to: